 1991, We opened the club to riders who lived in the LA12 area (Quite a large one) and this boosted out membership.
 1992, it was evident that Fitz Bridge was getting too small, as most of our members now had their own transport.
 We were also victims of vandalism to out jumps etc, and the Council had taken half the land for waste soil dumping, At the AGM, Mrs Vivien Greenhow, offered us the use of facilities at Newlands Green Equine Centre, and in the year 2000; our 18th season we were still there.
 Some of our earlier members have brought their children and others have gone on to greater things.
 The first rule of the Club is as always to HAVE FUN!
 We do have some Honorary Members.
 Our first was Pat Watson.
 Then a few years later in 1996 Fred and Joyce Errington, Norman and Barbara Braithwaite were approved.

-In 2023, after 30 fantastic years at Newland Green, our club shows moved onto the North Lonsdale Showground at Lindal Cote Farm, courtesy of Mr & Mrs J Sharp.
-This gave us a fantastic opportunity to expand our show rings, for all our competitors to enjoy.
+After 30 fantastic years in 2023, our club shows moved onto the North Lonsdale Showground at Lindal Cote Farm, courtesy of Mr & Mrs J Sharp.
+This gave us a fantastic opportunity to expand our show rings for all our competitors to enjoy.